tensorforce/tensorforce/UPDATE_NOTES.md

 - Internal changes related to agent arguments `memory`, `update` and `reward_estimation`
 - Changed the default `bias` and `activation` argument of some layers
 - Fixed issues with `sequence` preprocessor
+- DQN and dueling DQN properly constrained to `int` actions only